kiro7/name-from-email-string/README.md

 # Name From Email String

-Extracts person's real name from an email string.
+Extracts person's real name from an email (or any) string.

 This package replaces an earlier version found at <https://github.com/peterkahl/name-extractor>.